 • A 3x ETF tracking the Nasdaq-100 attempts to generate a 3% gain or loss for every 1% index move.

 These ETFs reset daily, meaning the target multiple applies only to each trading day’s performance, not to long-term returns.
-This distinction is critical.
+This distinction is critical for you to understand.
 Over time, the effects of compounding and volatility can cause the ETF’s trajectory to diverge from the underlying index, especially in turbulent markets.

-Leveraged ETFs are available in two broad categories:
+Leveraged ETFs are available in two broad categories, and knowing the difference shapes how you use them.

 • Long Leveraged ETFs: Seek amplified exposure to upward moves (e.g., SPXL – 3x S&P 500).